MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 When the user tries to install the macro-enabled Add-in, by using **File** > **Options** > **Add-ins** or by using the **Developer** ribbon, the Add-in will be loaded in a disabled state and the user will be blocked from using the Add-in.
 If the user trusts the source of the Add-in file, they can remove the Mark of the Web attribute from the Add-in file, and then reopen PowerPoint or Excel to use the Add-in.

-If you have a group of users that need to use macro-enabled Add-in files without macros being blocked, you can take either of the following actions:
+For PowerPoint, if you have a group of users that need to use macro-enabled Add-in files without macros being blocked, you can take either of the following actions:
 - Use a digital signature and trust the publisher.
 - If you're not using digital signatures, you can save the Add-in file to a [Trusted Location](trusted-locations.md) and have users get the Add-in file from that location.

+For Excel, users will either have to remove Mark of the Web from the .xla or .xlam file or you'll have to use a Trusted Location.
+Otherwise, the macros in the file won't run.
+Using a digital signature and trusting the publisher doesn't work for Excel Add-in files that have Mark of the Web.
+This behavior isn't new for Excel Add-in files that have Mark of the Web.
+It's worked this way since 2016, as a result of a previous security hardening effort (related to Microsoft Security Bulletin MS16-088).

 ## Related articles